-38. Approvals to carry out restrictive interventions
+Approvals to carry out restrictive interventions 38.

-- (1) The Secretary, after receiving under section 37(1) an application from a disability services provider or funded private person, may grant, or refuse to grant, approval for the provider or person to carry out, in relation to a person with disability specified in the approval, a type of restrictive intervention, specified in the notice, that is an environmental restriction. - (2) An approval may only be granted under subsection (1) by notice in writing to - (a) the disability services provider, or funded private person, to whom the approval is granted; and
+- after (1) The Secretary, receiving section 37(1) an application from a disability services provider or funded private person, may grant, or refuse to grant, approval for the provider or person to carry out, in relation to a person with disability specified in the approval, a type of restrictive intervention, specified in the notice, that is an environmental restriction. - An approval may only be granted under (2) subsection (1) by notice in writing to - - the disability services provider, or funded (a) private person, to whom the approval is granted; and